 Figure/ground relationships are similar to positive/negative relationships but allow for more involved variations in which multiple layers of relationships can occur.
 For example, the above left print, ■ Yoshiwara/Fuji Marsh by Utagawa Hiroshige (1855.
 Chicago Institute of Art), depicts a landscape in which the clouds that cluster at the base of Mt.
 Fuji take are roughly the same shape and pattern as are the tufts of marshlands in the foreground water.
 As a result, a pattern of positive/negative shapes gets distributed amongst both the foreground and the background.
 As each “figure” leaves behind a “ground”, the reasoning behind the paired terms figure/ground begins to make sense.

-In another example, the ■ January 59 image has three layers of objects – (1) all three gray photos; (2) a white 59; and (3) a black JANUARY – in which each of these three layers create their own dynamic layout of negative shapes.
-Finally, ■ Wayne Hunt’s assemblage, Been Dancing, creates multiple arcs of figure and ground throughout the composition.
+Negative space can take on it’s own pacing and integrity.
+The ■ January 59 image has three layers of objects – (1) all three gray photos; (2) a white 59; and (3) a black JANUARY – in which each of these three layers create their own dynamic layout of negative shapes.
+Similarly, ■ Wayne Hunt’s assemblage, Been Dancing, creates multiple arcs of figure and ground throughout the composition.